dmbarbour/awelon/AboutAO.md

 *   `test.foo` - automatic testing, more errors or warnings
 *   `doc.foo` - automatic documentation or reports
 *   `app.foo` - automatic executable generation
-*   `icon.foo` - generate an icon for a desktop app
+*   `b3$foo` - word as cell in the 'foo' spreadsheet
-*   programming environment extensions
+*   programming environment extensions or configuration variables
 *   live services: web services, publish/subscribe, control systems

 By leveraging naming conventions to decide processing of words, a single AO dictionary can describe a whole system of services, applications, documents, tests, configurations, plugins or extensions (via capability secure reflection on a dictionary), and other outputs.

 AO does not have syntax for comments.
-Instead, define documentation words.
-In general, each word may be associated with a documentation word by naming convention.
+Instead, developers must define documentation words.
+In general, each word may be associated with a documentation word through naming conventions.
 These words can describe rich structure - templates, formatting, figures and graphs, potentially even interactive instruction.
 A good AO programming environment should make documentation readily accessible.

-Tests in AO include unit tests, [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-style property testing, and deep reflective analysis on the dictionary.
-The capability-secure nature of AO can help with modeling mockup environments and econfigurations.
+Tests in AO include unit tests, [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-style property testing, and deep reflective analysis on the dictionary (via reflective capabilities).
+The capability-secure nature of AO can help with modeling mockup environments and configurations.

 *Aside:* The singular 'main' function of mainstream languages is a significant source of accidental complexity.
 Developers are forced to use external make systems and linkers to configure multiple applications.
 Further, applications are not reusable as software components.
 AO's flexible use of naming conventions should mitigate these issues.